The 3 AM Phone Call Every Business Owner Dreads

 - Email Security: AI that "reads" emails to detect GenAI manipulation.

-- Endpoint Protection (EDR): Securing laptops in the office and remote sites in Arlington or Irving.
+- Endpoint Protection (EDR): Securing laptops in the office and at remote sites.

 - Immutable Backups: Backups that cannot be deleted or encrypted, even by an admin account.